chrismile/LineVis/README.md

 ### Linux

-There are two ways to build the program on Linux systems.
+There are four ways to build the program on Linux systems.
-- Using the system package manager to install the dependencies (tested: apt on Ubuntu, pacman on Arch Linux).
+- Using the system package manager to install all dependencies (tested: apt on Ubuntu, pacman on Arch Linux, dnf/yum on Fedora).
-- Using [vcpkg](https://github.com/microsoft/vcpkg) to install the dependencies.
+- Using [vcpkg](https://github.com/microsoft/vcpkg) to install all dependencies (by using the flag `./build.sh --vcpkg`).
+- Using [conda](https://docs.conda.io/en/latest/) to install all dependencies (by using the flag `./build.sh --conda`).
+- Using [Nix](https://nixos.org/) to install all dependencies (by invoking `./build.sh` after calling `nix-shell`).

 The script `build.sh` in the project root directory can be used to build the project.
 If no arguments are passed, the dependencies are installed using the system package manager.
 When calling the script as `./build.sh --vcpkg`, vcpkg is